Martin Rübenacker

 Fields of papers citing papers by Martin Rübenacker

-This network shows the specialization of papers citing the papers produced by Martin Rübenacker.
-Nodes represent fields, and links connect fields that are likely to share authors.
+This network shows the impact of papers produced by Martin Rübenacker.
+Nodes represent research fields, and links connect fields that are likely to share authors.
+Colored nodes show fields that tend to cite the papers produced by Martin Rübenacker.
 The network helps show where Martin Rübenacker may publish in the future.

 Countries citing papers authored by Martin Rübenacker